Adventure.js Docs Downloads

 // Every verb that results in moving the player into a thing

-// tries to call thing.event_hooks.onNestThatToThis(player).
+// tries to call thing.doNestThatToThis(player).

-// See /doc/tutorial_UseVerbEventHooks.html for more info.
+// See /doc/Scripting_VerbActions.html for more info.

-onNestThatToThis: {
+doNestThatToThis: {

 // Nesting only applies to characters.